 - Conduct a risk assessment of the venue.

-- Decide what is needed in terms of security, armed security, uniformed detail officers, K9 officers, and undercover police officers.
+- Decide what you need in terms of security, armed security, uniformed detail officers, K9 officers, and undercover police officers.

-- Decide if K9 officers are needed to sweep for bombs.
+- Decide if you need K9 officers to sweep for bombs.

 - Directly from the article,